 Local Community Links:

 Rugby is known as the geographical center of North America.
 The Great Northern Railway built the one-and-a-half story Tudor-style station in 1907.
 The waiting room features glazed tile wainscot on the lower third of the walls, a beautiful yet utilitarian design choice since it was durable and easy to clean.
 Wood framing accentuates the single and grouped windows, and handsome wood benches welcome passengers.

 In 1987, a multi-year restoration project was begun by the city, Lions Club, Amtrak, local businesses and citizen groups.
 By 1988, they had begun painting the entire station interior, which had not been painted since the 1960s.
 They also completely refurbished the terrazzo floor, cleaned the original oak benches, rewired the original brass electric light fixtures and hung large railroad photographs.
 Many railroad artifacts are also displayed.

 Rugby's Great Northern Railway depot was placed on the National Register of Historic Places in 1991.
-It was once awarded "Station of the Year' by Amtrak as a testament to the dedication of the citizens of Rugby who are avid proponents of rail travel.
+It was once awarded "Station of the Year" by Amtrak as a testament to the dedication of the citizens of Rugby who are avid proponents of rail travel.